I teach just a few drop-in yoga classes each week:

 UPCOMING WORKSHOPS AND RETREATS

-SAVE THE DATE!
-Fall into Yin, an autumnal retreat at the Claymont Society in Charles Town, West Virginia, October 6th-8th 2017, $325.
+Fall into Yin, an autumnal retreat at the Claymont Society in Charles Town, West Virginia, October 6th-8th 2017, $325 per person/double occupancy.
 On this peaceful center nestled on the rolling hills of the Shenandoah Valley, enjoy a weekend in nature, refreshing your mind and rejuvenating your body.
-Enjoy daily yoga (both yin and yin-inspired practices), hiking, writing, and seriously delicious locally-sourced meals.
+Enjoy daily yoga (both yin and yin-inspired practices), hiking, writing, a campfire ceremony, sauna time, communing with nature, and seriously delicious locally-sourced meals.
 Both experienced and beginner yogis are welcome, as well as those with chronic health conditions.
+Contact me with questions or to register.

 PLEASE BE IN TOUCH IF YOU’D LIKE TO ARRANGE A WORKSHOP, CLASS OR BRING ME TO YOUR SPECIAL EVENT!
 Some I’ve taught recently include….